rjqocampo/tic-tac-toe/readme.md

   4. Open the directory where you cloned the repository
   5. Select the `index.html` file and open in your preferred web browser

+# Features

+**User Interface**

+The game has an easy-to-understand layout that displays the current state of the board and inform who's the current active player.
+The score is also tracked, allowing players to keep track of their victories.

+**Play against an AI or a Player**

+You can choose to play against a local player or try going against an AI.

+**Mobile Responsive**

+The game is responsive across various screen sizes: from desktop, tablets, or mobile.

 # Usage

 ### Game Rules

 The rules of the Tic-Tac-Toe game are the same as always.